 Good, unbiased reviews are a rarity and can only come from people that have had more than a couple of products of the same category.

 This guide took me days to put together so I would much appreciate if you’ve read all of it (which I doubt, but hey).

-What I hope, is that my expertise and recommendations have actually helped someone to find the best LED option for their aquarium(s).
+What I hope, is that my expertise and recommendations have actually helped someone to find the best LED lighting option for their aquarium(s).